ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 1. All Credentials/Factors are captured through the Browser.
 On success, the consent process begins (Part **C**) .
 2. Two Factor Authentication (2FA)
     1. A userId and optionally a password are entered to the browser and submitted by the user.
-    2. A code or notification is sent to a user's pregistered mobile/device application (detached authentication device).
+    2. A code or notification is sent to a user's preregistered mobile/device application (detached authentication device).
 This step is optional as a user's device application may generate codes in isolation, as is the case for Time-based One-Time Password (TOTP).
     3. The user views the code or event on their detached authentication device.
     4. *One* of the following may occur:
         1. The user directly enters the code (or scans a QR Code) into the browser and submits the request.
 On success, the consent process begins (Part **C**).